 The first phase yielded six distinct applications that can be effectively addressed by LLMs and LLM-based applications.
 These include (1) text improvement, which involves the rephrasing and optimization of textual content, (2) text summary, which involves the summarization of information, (3) text analysis, such as the use of sentiment analysis or qualitative coding, (4) code writing, which involves assistance in programming tasks, (5) idea generation, which involves generating new ideas through the combination of concepts, and (6) text translation, which includes the translation of a text entered into the LLM in different languages.
-Notably, the identified applications of LLMs extend beyond conventional text-based tasks in scientific publishing, although such tasks remain a dominant practice in the responses.
+Ideally, one respondent argued, this 'time-saving' potential could be harnessed to jumpstart the writing process: